-The truth is, if you have oily skin, there are certain products which could make your condition worse.
-The good news is that there are plenty that are designed for just such a one as you!
+The truth is, if you have oily skin, there are certain products that could make your condition worse.
+The good news is that there are plenty that are designed for just for you!

 Look for lightweight makeup formulas that offer both hydration and coverage, and consider using a mineral powder instead of your usual liquid foundation.
 Mineral powder also helps to absorb extra oil and keep your face shine-free.

 What is the Best Skincare Routine for Oily Skin?

 Girl, Wash Your Face!